Can Rugby Players Play American Football?

 The Physical Adjustment

 Linebackers are tough, robust, agile, fierce, and fast.
 The defensive linemen in the NFL are even more frightening.
 Most of them weigh as high as 300 and 350 pounds and can run faster than most of the rugby players weighing below 80 pounds.
-If you are not confused, our point is that you might not be the fastest guy on an NFL field even if you’re the best runner on the rugby field, meaning that your high speed in rugby might marginalized to average on NFL field.
-So that means that if you’re will to switch from a rugby league to the NFL, you will need to adjust to the new talent level around you even if you’re used to dominating your fellow rugby players with your physical skills.
+If you are not confused, our point is that you might not be the fastest guy on an NFL field even if you’re the best runner on the rugby field, meaning that your high speed in rugby might marginalized to average on an NFL field.
+So that means that if you’re willing to switch from a rugby league to the NFL, you will need to adjust to the new talent level around you even if you’re used to dominating your fellow rugby players with your physical skills.

 The CBA Limitations And Culture

-There are very limited reps available for the projected starters with only four preseason games before the cut-down to the final 53 roster and some other players seeking for a job at a given position.
+There are very limited reps available for the projected starters with only four preseason games before the cut-down to the final 53 roster and some other players seeking a job at a given position.
 The amount of pep talk a player has with his coach on the field is severely limited by the NFL Collective Bargaining Agreement.
 Hayden’s lack of on-field time with his coach was his biggest frustration in the learning process.
 Smith was limited to learning physical skills on the field with his coaches even though he had to spend nothing less than 14 hours a day for up to three months at the Jets facility.
-Furthermore, his coaches we’re as frustrated as he was because they were not able to spend the right amount of time training their players properly.
+Furthermore, his coaches were as frustrated as he was because they were not able to spend the right amount of time training their players properly.

 The Terms/Language /Slang